 Throughout her career, Chelsea has taught all ages ranging in levels from beginner up through 2nd Level Dressage.
 She enjoys working the more difficult horses as well as those who already know their job.

-Chelsea travels to you and offers insured instruction and training at the comfort of your facility as well as offering lessons on her educated school horses at her home farm in Lovettsville, VA.
+Chelsea travels to you and offers insured instruction and training at the comfort of your facility as well as offering lessons on her educated school horses at her home farm, Maplehurst Stables, in Purcellville, VA.